Idomeneo: Performance history

 It was first performed at the Cuvilliés Theatre of the Munich Residenz on 29 January 1781, under the musical direction of Christian Cannabich.
 The opera apparently owed much of its success at its first performance to the set designs: a notice in the Munich press did not mention Mozart by name but said (translation): "The author, composer and translator are all natives of Salzburg; the decors, among which the view of the port and Neptune's temple were outstanding, were masterpieces by our renowned theatre designer, court Councillor Lorenzo Quaglio, and everyone admired them tremendously."
 Idomeneo was Mozart's first mature opera, in which he – unique among composers – for the first time and continuing this for all his subsequent operas, ended the work in the key of the overture.
 With Idomeneo, he demonstrated a mastery of orchestral color, accompanied recitatives, and melodic line.
 Mozart fought with the librettist, the court chaplain Varesco, making large cuts and changes, even down to specific words and vowels disliked by the singers (too many "i"s in "rinvigorir", which in Italian are pronounced as in bee).

 Idomeneo was performed three times in Munich.
 Later in 1781 Mozart considered (but did not put into effect) revisions that would have brought the work closer into line with Gluck's style; this would have meant a bass Idomeneo and a tenor Idamante.

 A concert performance was given in 1786 at the Palais Auersperg in Vienna.
 For this, Mozart wrote some new music, made some cuts, and changed Idamante from a castrato to a tenor.

-The British premiere was given by the amateur Glasgow Grand Opera Society in 1934.
+The British premiere was given by the amateur Glasgow Grand Opera Society under Erik Chisholm on 12 March 1934.
 The first performance in the United States was produced by Boris Goldovsky at the Berkshire Music Festival at Tanglewood during the summer of 1947.

 Today Idomeneo is part of the standard operatic repertoire.
 There are several recordings of it (see below), and it is regularly performed.

 In 2006 there was a controversy over the cancelling of a 2003 production directed by Hans Neuenfels at the Deutsche Oper Berlin (see 2006 Idomeneo controversy).